Geometric-Averaged Preference Optimization for Soft Preference Labels: Preliminaries

 We assume that the binary preference labels, $l(y_1 \succ y_2 | x) = 1$, are sampled from the Bradley-Terry model preference distribution with the parameter $p^{*}(y_1 \succ y_2 | x)$.
 We define soft preference labels as estimates of the true preference probability:

 We denote $\hat{p}_{x,y_{1},y_{2}}$ as $\hat{p} \in [0.5, 1.0]$ for simplicity in the later sections.
-For instance, we can estimate this via monte-carlo sampling such as $\hat{p} = \frac{1}{M}\sum_{i=1}^{M} l_i$ where $l_i \in \{0,1\}$ is a sampled binary label, which is done via majority voting among $M$ people in practice.
+For instance, we can estimate this via Monte Carlo sampling such as $\hat{p} = \frac{1}{M}\sum_{i=1}^{M} l_i$ where $l_i \in \{0,1\}$ is a sampled binary label, which is done via majority voting among $M$ people in practice.
 Because soft preference labels reflect fine-grained relationships between the responses, they may contribute to aligning the models to more preferable responses than binary labels.
 Alternatively, we can also estimate the soft preference directly via Bradley-Terry models with some reward function.
-The direct estimation is often adopted in AI feedback with scoring (see Section~\ref{sec:ai_feedback} for further details) or the case with extra reward models.
+This direct estimation is often adopted in AI feedback with scoring (see Section~\ref{sec:ai_feedback} for further details) or the cases with multiple reward models.